mariodavid/mariodavid.github.io/_drafts/2015-11-17-are-cuba-filters-the-fast-food-of-business-software.md

 Going back to the solution we have at hand from the last blog post.
 After the first attempts to do some stuff with the filtering mechanism, i wasn't aware what to make of it.
 At this point it feels a little like *fast food*.

-> OK at the exact moment.
+> Mostly fast, pricing is moderate, OK to eat at the exact moment.
 But after eating it, you often have a queasy conscience.
-First of all you probably know that it's going to bite you in the long run when buying a big mac every second day.
-Additionally you know that two hours later you probably will be hungry again.
+You probably know that it's going to bite you in the long run when buying a big mac every second day.

 The question basically is: *Is this is healthy well tasting meal?*.
 Meaning: Are you on the right track with this solution, or will this tool fall off after the first non-obvious filter problems?

 For this to figure out i will go through the two objections from the last blog post.

 ## 1. pre-define filter combinations in behalf of the user